UnKinSeong/jsdc_loader/contributing.md

-# Contributing
+# Contributing to JSDC Loader

 We welcome contributions to JSDC Loader!
-If you're interested in helping improve this project, here's how you can contribute:

-1. **Report bugs**: If you find a bug, please open an issue in our GitHub repository with a clear description of the problem.
+If you'd like to contribute, please follow these steps:

+1. Fork the repository
-2. **Suggest enhancements**: Have an idea for a new feature or improvement?
-Open an issue to discuss it.
+2. Create a new branch for your feature or bug fix

-3. **Submit pull requests**: If you've fixed a bug or implemented a new feature, feel free to submit a pull request.

-4. **Improve documentation**: Help us improve our documentation by fixing errors or adding more examples.

-5. **Share your experience**: Write about how you're using JSDC Loader or create tutorials to help others.
+3. Make your changes
+4. Write tests for your changes
+5. Run the test suite to ensure all tests pass
+6. Submit a pull request

-Please make sure to read our Code of Conduct and Contributing Guidelines before making a contribution.
+Please make sure to update tests as appropriate and adhere to the existing coding style.

+## Reporting Issues

+If you encounter any bugs or have feature requests, please open an issue on the GitHub repository.

-Thank you for helping make JSDC Loader better!
+Thank you for your interest in improving JSDC Loader!